python/psf-salt/docs/overview.rst

    the old website hosted on dinsdale.

 PyCon
-   The PyCon website is hosted on a OSUOSL VM.
+   The PyCon website is hosted on Rackspace VMs.
 The contact address is pycon-tech@python.org.

 PyPI